the1lab/1lab/src/Cat/Displayed/Instances/Subobjects.lagda.md

 of an image factorisation for $f : a \to b$: It is the initial subobject through with $f$ factors.
 That is to say, if $m : \Sub(b)$ is another subobject, and $f = me$ for some map $e : a \to m$, then $m \le \im f$.
-Summarised diagramatically, the universal property of an image factorisation looks like a kite:
+Summarised diagrammatically, the universal property of an image factorisation looks like a kite:

 ~~~{.quiver}